This Is What Happens to Your Body After Losing 10 Pounds

 Moreover, eating too much sugar, refined carbs, and alcohol can spike estrogen levels and cause weight gain, says Dr. Mark Hyman in his book, The Blood Sugar Solution.
 Although you can feel confident and desirable at any size, losing a bit of weight can help you feel sexier, too.

-Taking the stairs won’t feel as high of a mountain as it used to be after you lose 10 pounds.
-People notice they can walk upstairs more easily—unless it’s someone who started at 300 pounds, says Ellis.
-“My patients are amazed at the difference,” she says.
-Ellis has patients carry a 10-pound weight up and down a flight of stairs to help them realize how much they’re carrying.
+Taking the stairs won't feel as high of a mountain as it used to be after you lose 10 pounds.
+People often notice they can walk upstairs more easily, according to Ellis.
+"My patients are amazed at the difference," she says.
+Ellis has patients carry a 10-pound weight up and down a flight of stairs to help them realize how much they're carrying.
 That practice really brings home their achievement.

 There's a good reason doctors advise patients with knee and hip issues to lose some weight.
 Fat itself is an active tissue that creates and releases pro-inflammatory chemicals.
 And arthritis is inflammation of your joints, which causes pain and stiffness.
 Eating different foods and dropping weight can reduce that inflammation, says Blum, author of Healing Inflammation.